nunoadrego/nunoadregodotcom/content/posts/abusing-pod-priority.md

 # Conclusion

 Pod Priority can be useful for some use cases such as prioritizing critical applications, but definitely can catch us off guard if we don’t have the right guardrails in place.
-This post only illustrates the consequences of not having them.
+This post illustrates potential consequences of not having them.